HectorRDB/dbgwas/README.md

 obtained from 282 bacterial genomes along with their drug (amikacin) resistance/sensitivity phenotype.

-Genomes are taken from van Belkum A et al., "Phylogenetic Distribution of CRISPR-Cas Systems in Antibiotic-Resistant Pseudomonas aeruginosa.", MBio, 2015 Nov 24;6(6):e01796-15
+Genomes are taken from [van Belkum A et al., "Phylogenetic Distribution of CRISPR-Cas Systems in Antibiotic-Resistant Pseudomonas aeruginosa.", MBio, 2015 Nov 24;6(6):e01796-15](http://mbio.asm.org/content/6/6/e01796-15.full)

-Phenotypes are taken from Jaillard M at al. ,"Correlation between phenotypic antibiotic susceptibility and the resistome in Pseudomonas aeruginosa".
-IJAA , 50 (2017) 210-218.
+Phenotypes are taken from [Jaillard M et al. ,"Correlation between phenotypic antibiotic susceptibility and the resistome in Pseudomonas aeruginosa".
+IJAA , 50 (2017) 210-218.](https://www.ncbi.nlm.nih.gov/pubmed/28554735)

 The graph nodes were annotated with a resistance database composed by four sources (ResFinders, MEGAres, ArgAnnot and CARD) and the UniProt database of bacterial proteins (http://www.uniprot.org/).